-Brian was born in Greensboro, North Carolina and pursued his undergraduate studies at UNC-Chapel Hill.
-He majored in Biology with a minor in Chemistry.
-After his science curriculum was complete, he focused the last two years of undergraduate on psychology, anthropology, and religious studies.
-In these years he volunteered as a teacher, and as a coordinator of various non-profit organizations.
+Brian was born in Greensboro, North Carolina, where he was active as a youth with a mix of soccer and service organizations.
+He studied biology and chemistry at UNC-Chapel Hill where he received a science scholarship his sophomore year to study abroad in England.
+After his science curriculum was complete, Brian focused the last two years of undergraduate on psychology, anthropology, and religious studies.
+During that time, he also volunteered as a teacher and coordinator of various non-profit organizations.

-He deferred his acceptance UNC-Chapel Hill School of Medicine to serve as a volunteer teacher for at-risk youth through Americorps.
-He continued his deferral for another year during which he deepened his studies of meditation and yogic practice through intensive retreat and apprenticeship.
+He deferred his acceptance at UNC-Chapel Hill School of Medicine to serve as a volunteer teacher for at-risk youth through Americorps.
+He continued his deferral for another year during which he apprenticed in two residential programs studying meditation, yoga, and Integrative Medicine.

-In medical school, he co-founded the Integrative Medicine student group at UNC which organized educational seminars, retreats, and weekly classes.
+In medical school, Brian co-founded the UNC-CH Integrative Medicine student group which organized educational seminars, retreats, and weekly classes.
 He facilitated regional events for students interested in Integrative Medicine, holistic living, and restoring humanism to medicine.

-Between his third and fourth years of medical school he received a grant for studying the healing methodologies from the Himalayas and Tibet.
-He then returned to complete medical school, and continued his studies with a Masters in Public Health focusing on health care leadership, health education, and community-based clinics.
+Between his third and fourth years of medical school, Brian received a grant for the comparative study of healing methodologies from the Himalayas.
+He then returned to complete medical school and continued his studies with a Masters in Public Health focusing on health care leadership, health education, and community-based clinics.

 In the following years, he completed his Family Practice residency in Asheville, NC.
-After completing residency, he modeled a faculty development fellowship centered on Integrative Medicine and worked with other residents across the country to provide affordable fellowships in Integrative Medicine.
-He continues to work with integrative practitioners to foster collaboration and innovative practice models for making integrative medicine accessible and sustainable.
-He has spoken regionally on topics ranging from mindful movement to understanding the healthcare system, and has served as the medical director for regional Integrative Medicine conferences.
+After completing residency, Brian modeled a faculty development fellowship centered on Integrative Medicine and worked with other residents across the country to provide affordable fellowships in Integrative Medicine.
+He continues to work with integrative practitioners to foster collaboration and innovative practice models for making Integrative Medicine accessible and sustainable.
+He has spoken regionally on topics ranging from systems biology to understanding the healthcare system, and has served as the medical director for regional Integrative Medicine conferences.

-He has a deep love for the Appalachians.
-He enjoys time in nature through hiking, gardening, mountain biking, land restoration, and camping.
-Recently, he has been studying permaculture and herbalism.
-His lifetime passions include yoga, qigong, meditation, and service.
+Brian has a deep love for the Appalachian Mountains and enjoys time in nature through hiking, gardening, biking, land restoration, and camping.
+He currently lives with wife and daughter in West Asheville on a small urban homestead.